ChristyGHanson/horiseon/README.md

 GIVEN a webpage meets accessibility standards:
 * FINISHED: I checked to make sure anchor tags are functioning properly.

-*FINISHED: I enclosed as many comments as I could to describe my HTML refactoring tasks.
+* FINISHED: I enclosed as many comments as I could to describe my HTML refactoring tasks.

 * FINISHED: Semantic HTML tags are enclosed.

 * FINISHED: HTML elements are in place as far as I can tell.

-*FINISHED: Accessible alt attribute descriptions are enclosed in the img attributes for the articles.
-I left the alt attributes blank for the <aside> section on the right-hand margin of the webpage since they were only for decoration.
+* FINISHED: Accessible alt attribute descriptions are enclosed in the img attributes for the articles.
+I left the alt attributes blank for the "aside" section on the right-hand margin of the webpage since they were only for decoration.

 * FINISHED: My heading attributes were changed to follow sequential order.